numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

     PyObject* PyArray_InitDTypeMetaFromSpec(PyArrayDTypeMeta_Spec *dtype_spec);

-All of this information will be copied.
+All of this is passed by copying.

-**TODO:** The DType author should be able to define new methods for their DType, up to defining a full type object and in the future possibly even extending the ``PyArrayDTypeMeta_Type`` struct.
-We have to decide on how (and what) to make available to the user initially.
-A possible initial solution may be to only allow inheriting from an existing class: ``class MyDType(np.dtype, MyBaseclass)``.
-If ``np.dtype`` is first in the method resolution order, this also prevents overriding some slots, such as ``==`` which may not be desirable.
+**TODO:** The DType author should be able to define new methods for the DType, up to defining a full object, and, in the future, possibly even extending the ``PyArrayDTypeMeta_Type`` struct.
+We have to decide what to make available initially.
+A solution may be to allow inheriting only from an existing class: ``class MyDType(np.dtype, MyBaseclass)``.
+If ``np.dtype`` is first in the method resolution order, this also prevents an undesirable override of slots like ``==``.

 The ``slots`` will be identified by names which are prefixed with ``NPY_dt_`` and are: